ABHILASHsrigan/react/README.md

 # Todo List Application

-A modern Todo List application with CRUD operations built using Axios and JSON-Server.
+A modern TOdo List application with CRUD operations built using Axios and JSON-Server.

 ## Features